cosmos/sdk-tutorials/ida-customizations/ida-course/final-exam/index.md

 Sometimes, the testnet faucet hits its daily cap.
 Just to be on the safe side, you can ask for your testnet ATOMs ahead of time.
 See [here](https://git.academy.b9lab.com/ida-p4-final-exam/exam-ibc-operation/-/blob/main/exercise-description.md).

+Also, if you do not have write access to the faucet channel, try first to type _Faucet_, _Access_ or _Testnet_ in  the [⁠💬┇general](https://discord.com/channels/669268347736686612/928239045291679754) channel.
+A bot will then give you the write permissions.

 </HighlightBox>

 ## Overall exam score